byte-world/registry/README.md

-# ByteWorld Registry — bwnet
+# ByteWorld Registry — byteworld

 A [dn42](https://dn42.eu)-style decentralized routing registry and peering network for **ByteWorld**, the volunteer-run community mesh network in